kk0spence/TransEA/README.md

-# TransEA
+# TransEA [1]

-The implementation of TransEA [1] for knowledge representation learning (KRL) and knowledge graph completion.
+This is an implementation of the paper [Knowledge Graph Embedding with Numeric Attributes of Entities](http://www.aclweb.org/anthology/W18-3017) .

-These codes base on TransE [2] and [[TensorFlow-TransX]](https://github.com/thunlp/TensorFlow-TransX)
+These codes base on TransE [2] and [TensorFlow-TransX](https://github.com/thunlp/TensorFlow-TransX)

 # Data